 Several residents spoke in support of the museum, despite neighborhood parking issues they experience daily.

 "The city has been working hard on this problem.
 Please don't let this last obstacle stand in the way," Chet Frankenfield said.

-Steve Staiger of the Palo Alto History Museum said the museum, which could be built in the next year if approved by the City Council, would bring far less traffic and parking than any other uses of the building — a view that was supported through questioning by Lippert.
+Steve Staiger of the Palo Alto History Museum said the construction still depends upon further fundraising, following approval by the City Council, which would bring far less traffic and parking than any other uses of the building -- a view that was supported through questioning by Lippert.